samrodberg/Graphical_Editor/README.md

-CSC-260 Graphical Editor Readme to be Expanded Further...
+CSC-260 Graphical Editor allows for the creation of a Rectangle, Ellipse, and Line segment.
+Operations can then be performed on these shapes such as moving, deleting, changing color, and more.